ben-rishel/Premier-League-Data-Analysis/README.md

 # Premier League Data Analysis

 This repository contains the code, datasets, and visualizations for our project, "Premier League Data Analysis."
 This projects explores statistics such as posssession, shot conversion rate, and home-field advantage.
-We will mainly look at the Premier League but also grab data from the other top European leagues.
+We will mainly look at the Premier League but also grab data from the other top European leagues. **Access the final results in Premier-League-Data-Analysis.pdf.
+**
 ## Overview

 In this project we will answer four research questions: